Materials-Consortia/OPTIMADE/optimade.rst

 Fields in this metadata MAY also have a metadata field.
 If an implementation supports the metadata field, it SHOULD return the metadata field whenever the property to which the metadata field belongs is returned.

-The metadata fields and their subfields should be described in the property definitions as described in the section `property definitions`_.
+The metadata fields and their subfields should be described in the property definitions as described in the section `property definitions`_ just as regular fields.
-If two metadata fields have a sub field, that is present in both meta data fields, both these sub fields SHOULD have the same $id.
+If a subfield is present in multiple metadata fields these subfields should have a separate entry under each of these metadata fields.
+The subfields SHOULD have the same value for the $id field if the $id field is present and the subfields are otherwise identical.

 It SHOULD contain the field :